GigaChatTeam/sqlite-orm/README.md

 * `cargo build --release` is you are planning on using this library, since functions that are exclusively for debugging are hidden behind `#[cfg(debug_assertions)]`
 * `cargo build` if you are planning on developing/contributing to library
 # Example
-`cargo doc --open`.
+`cargo doc --open` in source directory.
 You are welcome.

 # Contributing
 For now just open a pull request and If it contains anything useful at all it will probably be merged.